Canadian Collision Industry Forum Steering Committee

 Selection process

-New Steering Committee members are selected by the Committees’ current Chair, existing Committee members, and AIA Canada’s Vice President of collision programs, based on the recommendations and applications that meet the criteria.
+New Steering Committee members are selected by the Committees’ current Chair and AIA Canada’s Vice President of Collision Programs, based on the recommendations and applications that meet the criteria.
 Applicants are to apply using the online application form.

 The Vice Chair is nominated by the AIA Canada Collision Repairer Council and approved by the AIA Canada Board of Directors.
 The Vice Chair of the CCIF Steering Committee will transition into the role of Chair once his or her one-year term as Vice Chair is complete.